GW melbourn

 • Junction tightening and raised tables

 Three side road junctions (Barron’s Green, Angle Lane and Meldreth Road) will be reduced in width.
 The widespread practice slows vehicles making turnings and enhances safety.
-The road surface at these junctions will be slightly raised to support speed reduction; make the crossings more accessible; and support the new Highway Code, which requires drivers to yield to pedestrians crossing side roads.
+The road surface at these junctions will be slightly raised to support speed reduction; make the crossings more accessible; and support the new Highway Code, which requires drivers to give way to pedestrians crossing side roads.

 • Footway